Financial Policies and Expenses

 Walsh University Satisfactory Academic Progress Policy for Graduate Students

 The Financial Aid Office at Walsh University is required under Federal regulations to monitor the academic progress of all financial aid recipients.
 Failure to maintain Satisfactory Academic Progress (SAP) can affect a student's eligibility for federal financial aid.
 Both qualitative and quantitative standards are applied when determining SAP.
 Walsh University reviews SAP at the end of each spring semester.
 Students who fail to meet SAP are sent written notification which includes Walsh University’s SAP policy as well as appeal information.

 Each student must earn a passing grade in at least 67% of all courses attempted at Walsh University.
-A course is considered "attempted" if the student is enrolled in the course at the end of the "add-drop" period.
 "F" (Failed) and "W" (Withdrawn) grades will be counted as hours attempted but not passed.
 "I" (Incomplete) coursework cannot be counted as a successful completion.
 An Incomplete grade that has been changed to a passing grade can be added to the number of hours completed.
 It is the student's responsibility to notify the Office of Financial Aid once an incomplete grade has been changed to a valid grade.
 Transfer hours accepted by Walsh University and repeated coursework are considered in this ratio.

 ACCEPTABLE GRADE POINT AVERAGE (GPA)